Skyvern-AI/skyvern/README.md

 ## Skyvern Workflows
 Workflows are a way to chain multiple tasks together to form a cohesive unit of work.

-For example, if you wanted to download all invoics newer than January 1st, you could create a workflow that first navigated to the invoices page, then filtered down to only show invoices newer than January 1st, extracted a list of all eligilble invoices, and iterated through each invoice to download it.
+For example, if you wanted to download all invoices newer than January 1st, you could create a workflow that first navigated to the invoices page, then filtered down to only show invoices newer than January 1st, extracted a list of all eligible invoices, and iterated through each invoice to download it.

-Another example is if you wanted to automate purchasing products from an e-commerce store, you could create a workflow that first navigated to the desired product, added it to cart.
+Another example is if you wanted to automate purchasing products from an e-commerce store, you could create a workflow that first navigated to the desired product, then added it to a cart.
 Second, it would navigate to the cart and validate the cart state.
 Finally, it would go through the checkout process to purchase the items.

 Supported workflow features include:
 1. Tasks (+ chained tasks)